pavelm14/Eudaminae_phylogeny/README.md

 The published genomes come from Li et al. (2019), which used a whole-genome resequencing approach in 250 representatives of the skipper butterflies (Hesperiidae).

 ### Subfamily phylogeny paper
 For this study, the sampling size consists of one specimen per species.
-In total, there are 215 species: 186 species of Eudaminae and 29 outgroup taxa coming from the family Hesperiidae.
+In total, there are 217 species: 188 species of Eudaminae and 29 outgroup taxa coming from the family Hesperiidae.

+Our own data processed in Gothenburg and sequenced by RapidGenomics consists of 97 species: 8 species as outgroup taxa and 89 Eudaminae species.

+Manu Toussaint data consists of 18 Eudaminae species: 8 species sequenced with the BUTTERFLY v2 kit (~350 loci) and 10 species with legacy, Sanger-era loci.

+The published genomes data consists of 100 species: 21 species as outgroup taxa and 79 Eudaminae species.

+Finally, I included 2 Eudaminae species with legacy, Sanger-era loci coming from Sahoo et al. Hesperiidae phylogeny.

 ## The MetaCentrum
 The computational resources and infrastructure is facilitated by [MetaCentrum VO](https://metavo.metacentrum.cz/en/about/index.html), which is available to researchers based in the Czech Republic.
 My user account is [pavelmatos](https://metavo.metacentrum.cz/pbsmon2/user/pavelmatos).